jthigpen/sinatra-google-auth/README.md

 # Sinatra::GoogleAuth

-Drop-in authentication for Sinatra with Google's OpenID endpoint.
+Drop-in authentication for Sinatra with Google Apps.

 ## Installation